PROGRAMME

 Cosimo Stallo, Moonlight Navigation Principal System Engineer, ESA, Harwell, UK

-Zak M. Kassas, Professor, Electrical & Computer Engineering, The Ohio State University, Columbus OH, USA
+Zak M. Kassas, Professor and Endowed Chair, Electrical & Computer Engineering, The Ohio State University, Columbus OH, USA

 Fabio Dovis, Professor, Department of Electronics and Telecommunications, Politecnico di Torino, Torino, Italy